Popular history: Popular historians

 Some popular historians are without academic affiliation while others are academics, or former academics, who have (according to one writer) "become somehow abstracted from the academic arena, becoming cultural commentators."
 Many worked as journalists, perhaps after taking an initial degree in history.
-Popular historians may become nationally renowned or best-selling authors and may or may not serve the interests of particular political viewpoints in their roles as "public historians".
-Many authors of "official histories" and "authorized biographies" would qualify as popular historians serving the interests of particular institutions or public figures.
+Popular historians may become nationally renowned or best-selling authors and may or may not serve the interests of particular political viewpoints in their roles as historians that write for a wide-ranging readership.
+Many authors of supposed official histories and authorized biographies would qualify as popular historians serving the interests of particular institutions or public figures.

 Popular historians aim to appear on the "general lists" of general publishers, rather than the university presses that have dominated academic publishing in recent years.
 Increasingly, popular historians have taken to television where they are able, often accompanying a series of documentaries with a tie-in book.

 Examples

 Academics

 Recent examples of American popular historians with academic affiliations include Daniel J. Boorstin, Stephen E. Ambrose, Doris Kearns Goodwin and Pauline Maier.

-Recent examples of British popular historians who are also academics include Niall Ferguson, Mary Beard, Christopher Hibbert, Tom Holland, Simon Sebag Montefiore and Simon Schama, and – from a previous generation – Eric Hobsbawm, Paul Johnson, E. P. Thompson, A. J. P. Taylor (a pioneer of history on television) and Christopher Hill.
+Recent examples of British popular historians who are also academics include Niall Ferguson, Mary Beard, Christopher Hibbert, David Starkey, Dan Jones, Simon Sebag Montefiore and Simon Schama, and – from a previous generation – Eric Hobsbawm, Paul Johnson, E. P. Thompson, A. J. P. Taylor (a pioneer of history on television) and Christopher Hill.
+Podcaster and pop history author Tom Holland, while not holding any formal qualifications in the field, does retain an academic affiliation.
 Much of Hugh Trevor-Roper's output was also directed at a popular audience.
 There is also Stella Tillyard and her work Aristocrats, which combined scholarly research with the popular method of presentation.

 Canadian academics whose work has crossed over to public consciousness are few.
 Examples might include Michael Bliss, Donald Creighton, Desmond Morton, J. L. Granatstein, or Margaret MacMillan.
 In French Canada the influence of Father Lionel Groulx in the historical thought of the twentieth century was preponderant.

 Non academics

-American non-academics include Walter Lord, Bruce Catton, Shelby Foote, David McCullough, Max Cutler, Ron Cutler, and Barbara W. Tuchman.
-More podcasting has become a new medium in popular history where the contributions of Americans Dan Carlin and Robert Evans are notable.
+American non-academics include Walter Lord, Bruce Catton, Shelby Foote, David McCullough, Max Cutler, Ron Cutler, Bill Bryson and Barbara W. Tuchman.
+Podcasting has become a new medium for the dissemination of popular history, in which the contributions of Americans Dan Carlin and Robert Evans are notable.

 John Julius Norwich, Charles Allen, and Tariq Ali are popular British historians who have never been academics.

 English-Canadian writers of popular histories include journalists Pierre Berton and Peter C. Newman, humourist Will Ferguson, folklorist and pulp fiction writer Thomas P. Kelley, and television presenter Patrick Watson.
 François-Xavier Garneau was the leading historian in nineteenth century French Canada from outside the academy.
 Polemicists in the national unity debate have also written influentially about Canadian history, notably militant Pierre Vallières and journalist Normand Lester critiquing the Canadian state and novelist Mordecai Richler critiquing Quebec nationalist historians as anti-Semitic.
 Notably, Canada has produced several writers who have written popular histories of specific ethnic communities, including Ken McGoogan (Scots and Irish), Myrna Kostash (Ukrainians), etc.